chinamike65/hugo-tuolesi/content/book5/book5en.md

 When a Bodhisattva cultivates the Way, he can break the obstacles of innate afflictions and obstacles of innate knowledge.

-Section 8 The difference between big and small multiplication
+Section 8 - The difference between big and small multiplication

 In order to save sentient beings, the Buddha turned the wheel of Dharma three times and taught different Dharma doors for sentient beings with different abilities.

 Living beings have different motivations for liberation, different abilities, and different views.
 Therefore, Buddhism is divided into Mahayana and Hinayana.

-The Lesser Vehicle mainly focuses on the content of the Buddha's first turning of the Four Noble Dharma Wheel, and the Mahayana practice is the content of the third turning of the Law Wheel, among which the main practice is the content of the second turning of the Dharma Wheel.
+The Hinayana mainly focuses on the content of the Buddha's first turning of the Four Noble Dharma Wheel, and the Mahayana practice is the content of the third turning of the Law Wheel, among which the main practice is the content of the second turning of the Dharma Wheel.

 There are many differences between Mahayana and Hinayana, which are briefly mentioned here.